2001 United Kingdom foot-and-mouth outbreak: European infections

 Several cases of foot and mouth were reported in Ireland and mainland Europe, following unknowing transportation of infected animals from the UK.
 The cases sparked fears of a continent-wide pandemic, but these proved unfounded.

-The Netherlands was the worst affected country outside the UK, suffering 25 cases.
+The Netherlands was the worst affected country outside the UK, suffering 26 cases.
 Vaccinations were used to halt the spread of the disease.
-However, the Dutch went on to slaughter all vaccinated animals and in the end 250,000–270,000 cattle were destroyed, resulting in significantly more cattle slaughtered per infected premises than in the UK.
+However, the Dutch went on to slaughter all vaccinated animals and in the end 271,454 animals (135,127 pigs, 90,704 cattle, 34,861 sheep, 9,628 goats and 1,134 other artiodactyla, MKZ eindverantwoording Ministry LNV) were destroyed, resulting in significantly more cattle slaughtered per infected premises than in the UK.

 Ireland suffered one case in a flock of sheep in Jenkinstown in County Louth in March 2001.
 A cull of healthy livestock around the farm was ordered.
 Irish special forces sniped wild animals capable of bearing the disease, such as deer, in the area.
 The outbreak greatly affected the Irish food and tourism industry.
 The 2001 Saint Patrick's Day festival was cancelled, but later rescheduled two months later in May.
 Severe precautionary measures had been in place throughout Ireland since the outbreak of the disease in the UK, with most public events and gatherings cancelled, controls on farm access, and measures such as disinfectant mats at railway stations, public buildings and university campuses.
 The 2001 Oireachtas Rince na Cruinne, or Irish Dance World Championships, was cancelled this year due to these measures.
 Causeway 2001, an Irish Scouting Jamboree was also cancelled.
 Three matches involving Ireland in rugby union's 2001 Six Nations Championship were postponed until the autumn.

 France suffered two cases, on 13 and 23 March.

 Belgium, Spain, Luxembourg and Germany carried out some precautionary slaughters, but all tests eventually proved negative.
 Further false alarms that did not result in any culling were signalled in Finland, Sweden, Denmark and Italy.
 All other European countries imposed livestock movement restrictions from infected or potentially infected countries.